buchacher/buchacher.github.io/index.md

 ---
 layout: page
 title: Simon Buchacher
-subtitle: MSc Artificial Intelligence Graduate
+subtitle: Software Developer
 ---

 I'm interested in leveraging technology to elevate the human condition.
 I've developed deep health sector domain expertise and through this repeatedly seen the tremendous potential that data analytics can unlock.
-This inspired me to teach myself to code and subsequently to pursue a MSc in Artificial Intelligence at the University of St Andrews.
+This inspired me to teach myself to code and subsequently to pursue an education as well as a career in AI.

 ### Select Projects